Top Menu

 • Speakers will submit their individual presentation title only.

-• The moderators will guide this discussion by focusing on distinct topics raised.
-Moderators will encourage participants to
+• The moderators will guide the thirty-minute discussion by focusing on distinct topics raised.
+Moderators will encourage participants to continue down new paths where applicable.

 Mini-Symposia

-• Mini symposia are forty-five minutes in length and limited to three speakers, each with approximately fifteen minutes to speak, and fifteen minutes of chair or co-chair moderated discussion at the end of the session.
+• Mini symposia are forty-five minutes in length and limited to three speakers, each with fifteen minutes to speak, and fifteen minutes of chair or co-chair moderated discussion at the end of the session.
 (1 hour = 60 minutes)

 • The chair will submit the overall session title and summary abstract (maximum 250 words).